IlluminusLimited/pgdice/README.md

 ##### Notes on `drop_old_partitions`

-- This command would drop old partitions that are older than `90` days.
+- The above example command would drop old partitions that are older than `90` days.

 - Technically `older_than` is optional and defaults to `90 days` (see the configuration section).
   - It is recommended that you pass it in to be explicit, but you can rely on the configuration